Anchorage Digital Selects Modern Treasury to Power Money Movement Infrastructure.Learn more →

 FedNow is a new payment rail that enables faster bank payments for financial institutions of any size, in any community, 365 days of the year.
-Designed by the , It will be the first new payment rail in the United States since the introduction of the (ACH) in the early 1970s.
-FedNow will launch in July 2023.
+Designed by the , it's the first new payment rail in the United States since the introduction of the (ACH) in the early 1970s.
+FedNow launched July 2023.

 While services like PayPal and Venmo are already revolutionizing the world of instant, person-to-person payments, FedNow’s mission is to increase accessibility, efficiency, and widespread adoption from regional banks, too.
-The FedNow service will incorporate clearing functionality into the process of settling each payment, meaning that financial institutions will be able to instantly exchange the necessary information to debit and credit customer accounts.
-As a result, banks will also be able to notify customers of completed or failed payments faster.
+The FedNow service incorporates clearing functionality into the process of settling each payment, meaning that financial institutions can instantly exchange the necessary information to debit and credit customer accounts.
+As a result, banks can notify customers of completed or failed payments faster.

 Who Can Use FedNow?